microsoft/NetAdapter-Cx-Driver-Samples/RtEthSample/README.md

 ## Known Issues
 - Windows 1703 bugchecks when the OS tries to send packet with 20 or more fragments
 - VLAN is not yet implemented
-- Current NDISTest has some false positives when running against this sample driver
+- NDISTest, version 1703, has some false positives when running against a NetAdapter driver
 - MAC address is not restored to the value in EEPROM until after a complete power cycle